qetracy/MendixAssessment/README.md

 1. In the **App Explorer**, open **MyFirstModule** > **Home_Web**
 2. In the right column, select **Toolbox** > **Widgets**
 3. Under **Structure**, select **Layout grid** > **4,4,4**
-a.
-This adds a layout grid with 3 columns to the home
+- This adds a layout grid with 3 columns to the home

 ### 2.3 Add a Card Action
 The **Card Action** building block automatically creates a link that brings the user to the data grid with the store’s hardware stock.
 Change the link to a button to help the user find it more easily.
 To do this, follow these steps: